RolandPheasant/DynamicData.Snippets/README.md

 ### Support And Contact

 The dynamic data chat room is a sub channel the Reactive Inc slack channel.
-It is an invite only forum so if you want an invite send me a message on my [email](roland_pheasant@hotmail.com).
+It is an invite only forum so if you want an invite send me a message @ roland_pheasant@hotmail.com.
 If you would like me to produce an example to help with a particular problem, feel free to contact me on slack to discuss it further.

 ### Links to examples
 All these examples have working unit tests which allows for debugging and experimentation